elastic/crawler/README.md

 ```

 **Scheduled crawl jobs from a single execution will not overlap.**
+Scheduled jobs will also not wait for existing jobs to complete.
+If a crawl job is already in progress when another schedule is triggered, the job will be dropped.
-If you have a schedule that triggers once per minute, but your crawl job takes 5 minutes to complete, the crawl schedule will effectively trigger about every 6 minutes.
+For example, if you have a schedule that triggers at every hour, but your crawl job takes 1.5 hours to complete, the crawl schedule will effectively trigger on every 2nd hour.

 **Executing multiple crawl schedules _can_ cause overlap**.
 Be wary of executing multiple schedules against the same index.